 A century of ideas

-Speech given by Ben van Beurden, Chief Executive Officer, Royal Dutch Shell plc, at the Centennial celebration, Shell Technology Centre Amsterdam, the Netherlands on July 2, 2014.
+Speech given by Ben van Beurden, Chief Executive Officer at Shell, at the Centennial celebration, Shell Technology Centre Amsterdam, the Netherlands on July 2, 2014.

 A century of ideas